OH-Milk

 Expected Outputs:

-- A strategic plan for interventions to strengthen the services along the chain from farmer to central veterinary authorities has been made.
+• A strategic plan for interventions to strengthen the services along the chain from farmer to central veterinary authorities has been made.
+This includes a description of geographical area to be targeted, training needs and a plan for using available and new course material.